Luffier/ladderr/README.md

 💥 You will need to re-install the latest [`ladderr.reg`](https://github.com/Luffier/ladderr/blob/master/ladderr.reg) with version 0.5.4 💥

 ⚠️ The script is enabled on all pages by default.
-See [section below](#security-concerns) if you want to fix this ⚠️
+See [section below](#security-concerns) if you want to change this ⚠️

 ## How does it work?